Decorated ski mountaineer and trail runner Stevie Kremer of Crested Butte, Colorado, teaches her elementary students new stuff each day.

 It may be her German lineage (she was born there and now maintains dual citizenship in the United States), or it may be attributed to the fact that she lives in a mountain community that inspires in every season.

 Among leaving athletes in her snow dust during winter challenges, like the Crested Butte to Aspen Grand Traverse, Kremer is also a regular on the Sky Runner World Series, a technical, high-altitude, five-race, distance running series.

 In other words, she knows a little something about the human capacity to keep going, even when pajamas-in-front-of-the-fire weather sets in.

-Recently, she shared with GrindTV her favorite ways to stay motivated to trail run in winter.
+She shared with GrindTV her favorite ways to stay motivated to trail run even when the weather cools down.